Cyropaedia: Book Three

 (3)The Persian army heads toward the Armenian Kingdom to collect the tribute owed to the Medes.
 The King of Armenia gathers his army to confront the Persians but flees when he learns of Cyrus leading the army.
 The King takes refuge high up in the mountains.
 Cyrus responds by surrounding the exit points with his army and captures the King's family and his treasure.
 He sends messengers to the located villages telling them that he considers them an enemy if they stay in their homes.
 Messengers are also sent to the King telling him to come to meet with Cyrus.
 Eventually, the King meets with Cyrus who puts the King on trial for abandoning his agreement with the Medes.
 The King's reasoning for not honoring the agreement was to gain freedom for his people.
 He still accepts any punishment given until his son, Tigranes, pleads with Cyrus to spare his father.
 Tigranes tries to convince Cyrus that his father is valuable as an ally and that his father learns from his folly.
-An argument sprues out between the two about if a person can learn from their follies in such a short time.
-However, Cyrus grants the Tigranes his wish but is happy that he gained another ally.
+An argument ensues between the two over the question of whether or not a person can learn from his follies in such a short time.
+In the end, Cyrus grants the Tigranes his wish, and is happy that he gained another ally.

-Cyrus returns everything he captures back to the King asking what his wealth and power are.
+Cyrus returns everything that he seized back to the King, then asks him to quantify his material wealth and military power.
 The King tells Cyrus he has 8,000 horsemen, 40,000 archers and targeteers, and over 3,000 silver talents.
 Cyrus strikes a deal to take half of the Armenian army to add to his own.
-Also making the King pay 100 talents of silver to both Cyrus and the Medes.
+He also makes the King pay 100 talents of silver to both Cyrus and the Medes.
 The Persian army heads off with their detachment of Armenian forces led by Tigranes to deal with the Chaldaeans who are at war with the Armenians.
 While at the border of the two nations, Cyrus looks for a spot to build a fort to gain control over the area.
-He comes across a mountain range known for the Chaldaeans to use as a scouting position.
+He comes across a mountain range known to be a scouting position used by the Chaldaeans.
 Rather than conquering the enemy, Cyrus wants to end the conflict between the Armenians and the Chaldaeans.
-However, Cyrus does not want to wait for peace talks and charges up the hill to capture the high ground.
+However, Cyrus does not want to wait for peace talks, and charges up the hill to capture the high ground.
 Chaldaean scouts see his army moving and try to counter their assault.